-Both the NEC Versa 240X and 243X series have a built-in 11.3" passive matrix dual scan DSTN color liquid crystal display (LCD) which you can adjust and tilt to your desired viewing position.
+The notebook has a built-in 12.1 inch passive matrix dual scan DSTN color liquid crystal display (LCD) which you can adjust and tilt to your desired viewing position.
 The LCD provides 800x600 pixel resolution with a maximum of 256 colors, and supports simultaneous display with an external VGA monitor.

 The LCD screen also uses Cold Cathode Fluorescent Tube (CCFT) backlighting which consumes most of the power from the notebook.
 To save battery power, the system has an advanced power management feature that powers down the LCD when it has not been used for a predetermined amount of time.
-You can adjust the brightness and contrast level of the LCD by pressing the "Fn " key (lower left corner) and the desired brightness or contrast keys (lower right corner) at the same time.
+You can adjust the brightness and contrast level of the LCD by pressing the "Fn" key (lower left corner) and the desired brightness or contrast keys (lower right corner) at the same time.